-- > IF YOU BELIEVE THAT A FIREWALL VIOLATION FROM OUTSIDE VOA HAS OCCURRED, NOTIFY YOUR SERVICE CHIEF AND DIVISION DIRECTOR IMMEDIATELY.
+- ➤ IF YOU BELIEVE THAT A FIREWALL VIOLATION FROM OUTSIDE VOA HAS OCCURRED, NOTIFY YOUR SERVICE CHIEF AND DIVISION DIRECTOR IMMEDIATELY.
 THE DIVISION DIRECTOR WILL THEN NOTIFY THE VOA DIRECTOR AND THE OFFICE OF GENERAL COUNSEL. - ➤ IF YOU BELIEVE AN INTERNAL FIREWALL VIOLATION HAS OCCURRED, CONTACT THE NEWS STANDARDS & BEST PRACTICES EDITOR.
 THE EDITOR WILL REVIEW THE ALLEGATION AND REPORT THE RESULTS OF THE REVIEW TO THE VOA DIRECTOR AND THE OFFICE OF GENERAL COUNSEL. - ➤ IN ALL CASES, THE VOA DIRECTOR AND THE OFFICE OF GENERAL COUNSEL WILL DETERMINE WHAT ACTION, IF ANY, IS TO BE TAKEN.

 (Also see Requests for Unaired/Unpublished Material, p.
-44 and Domestic Distribution of VOA Content, p.
-51)
+32 and Usage Requests, p.
+52)